| Package | Verdict | Details |

 |---|

 Large language models complete patterns.
-When a pattern calls for a package that handles JWT auth for FastAPI, a model will sometimes produce a plausible name whether or not anyone ever published it.
-In a 2024 study of 576,000 generated code samples, researchers found that close to one in five recommended packages did not exist, and collected over 200,000 unique invented names.
-The names repeat across users, which is the dangerous part.
+When a task calls for a package that handles JWT authentication for FastAPI, a model may produce a plausible name whether or not anyone published it.
+A USENIX Security study of 576,000 generated code samples reported average hallucination rates of at least 5.2% for commercial models and 21.7% for open-source models, including 205,474 unique invented package names.

 | Verdict | Meaning |